 Colorado (MED oversight)

 Colorado METRC uses a different audit-log format than California.
 The MED requires timestamped logs for every inventory adjustment, including the reason code.
 If your POS does not store reason codes locally before pushing to METRC, you will have to reconstruct them during an audit.
-We learned this the hard way during our first Colorado deployment.

 Michigan and Illinois